htsan007/5611-Final-Project/README.md

 |-------------------------|-------------------------|
 <img src="./docs/assets/smoke mid sim.png" width="300" height="250"> | <img src="./docs/assets/updatedSmoke.JPG" width="300" height="250"> |

 With the detailed breakdown of fluid simulation from Jo Stam's paper, getting the smoke simulation working was pretty straight-forward.
 The biggest challenge here was getting realistic behaviour, which I was able to achieve after tweaking the diffusion and viscosity constants for the smoke.
 Between the first and second image I also applied a dissipation factor to the smoke since it wasn't fading over time and became overly-concentrated very rapidly.
-Overall I was very happy with my results.
+Overall, I was very happy with my results.

 |Final Fire startup | Final Fire mid-sim |
 |-------------------------|-------------------------|